 In time, she worked out a plan with the firm and her husband to make it work.

 "Don't feel guilty that you like your job,” she says.
 “It will make you a better mother, a better wife and a better person.
 Family can still be a priority, but you have a right to a career you love."

 Eide Bailly places high importance on technical training because as staff improve their skill sets, they become even more valuable to their clients.
 At Eide Bailly, women recognize that promotions are directly correlated with competency and skill development.

-Knowing this, Huotari has focused on developing her technical skills around integrating technology components within client’s businesses and automating accounting functions previously done by humans, but now performed by artificial intelligence.
+Knowing this, Huotari has focused on developing her technical skills around integrating technology components within clients’ businesses and automating accounting functions previously done by humans, but which are now performed by artificial intelligence.